Skip to main content

 The sequencer is the orchestration primitive at the center of every flow.
 It chains methods that read like the logic they encode:

-• .then() — sequential steps, full type safety from input to output
+• .step() — sequential steps, full type safety from input to output

 • .parallel() — fan out to multiple blocks simultaneously; results merge into a single typed payload